TezDevContainers/smartpy-dc/README.md

 For example, if you enter `git remote -v` into the terminal, you will see the address of your fork of the repository.
 This means you can add, commit and push your work as though you were working from a local repository without any further setup (which we recommend you do).

+### Troubleshooting

+If your devcontainer volume in VSCode won't open, reopen Docker Desktop and try again.